 Bosses of SMEs up and down the country are wasting more than three weeks of their own time each year by attempting to manage their own IT.

-That’s according to an alarming new study conducted by supplier of digital print and document solutions, Altodigital.
+That’s according to an alarming new study conducted by supplier of digital print and document solutions, Altodigital looking at how much time bosses are wasting on their own IT.

 The poll of 500 business decision-makers in SMEs across the UK was commissioned to help better understand the challenges faced by small businesses when it comes to print and IT, and the role outsourcing this function can play.

-It revealed that 45% of owner-managers prefer to ‘do it themselves’ when it comes to managing their company’s IT, rather than employing the professionals, diverting their time away from their core business.
+It revealed that 45% of owner-managers prefer to ‘do it themselves’ when it comes to managing their company’s IT, rather than employing the professionals, wasting their time away from their core business.

 On average, this eats up four hours of their time each week, equating to 180 hours – or 24 working days – each year.
 A further 16% prefer to rely on the ‘expertise’ of a friend or family member, while 17% just ‘Google it and get by’.